lofstranbjorn/NETN-FAFD/pages/02.platforms/02.units/docs.md

 visible: true
 ---

-Aggregate Units are represented as HLA object class instances.
+Aggregate Units are represented in an NETN Federation as an instance of the HLA object class *HLAobjectRoot.Unit* with the follwing attributes.

-!
-In HLA 4 (IEEE 1516-201x) object classes can be extended by adding attributes the the existing class.
-!
-In HLA Evolved (IEEE 1516-2010) the attributes were added by subclassing RPR-FOM classes to ! add attributes.
-!
-In IEEE 1516-2000 and HLA v1.3 the was no FOM Module concept and the additional attributes were added ! by directly modifying the FOM.
+- Name
+- UUID
+- SuperiorUnit
+- CategoryCode
+- ArmCategoryCode
+- SizeCode
+- TypeServiceCode
+- CommandFunctionIndicatorCode
+- EntityType
+- SymbolIdentifier
+- SymbolIdentifierEchelon
+- SymbolIdentifierDesignation
+- Location
+- SubUnits
+- Holdings
+- Force
+- Federate
+- IsSimulationEntity